GeoffBreemer/DLToolkit/README.md

 # dltoolkit
+---
-Collection of deep learning code based on the excellent book ["Deep Learning for Computer Vision"](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/) by PyImageSearch.
+Collection of deep learning code.

-# Dependencies
+# Getting Started
-Key Python modules:
+---
+- Download/clone the repository to a local machine
+- Add the full path to the repository to the `PYTHONPATH` environment variable (if running code from the terminal)
+- Install prequisite packages (see below)

+## Prerequisites
+Install the Python packages listed below:

 - scikit-learn
+- scikit-image
+- OpenCV3
 - NumPy
 - Keras
 - Tensorflow